ADavidBailey/Practice-Bidding-Scenarios/Documents/Programs to Create and Maintain pbn & lin files.md

     python3 adbCommentStats.py > stats.txt

 ### adbRotate.py

 This program reads all of files in the pbn folder and creates corresponding files in the pbn-rotated-for-4-players.
 Rotates the deals in pbn files so they're suitable for four-hand play.

 ### adbPBNtoLin.py

 This program reads all files in the pbn-rotated-for-4-players folder and creates corresponding files in the lin-rotated-for-four-players folder.
 These have the extension .lin

-## An aside
+## Regrets

 If I had a do-over
+ - I'd git rid of the .txt extension on the PBS.txt file
- - I'd give all of my wappered files a common extension, maybe .bbo
+ - I'd give all of my wappered files a common extension, maybe .pbs
  - I'd put them all in a bbo folder
  - I'd get rid of the Basic, Dealer, Gavin prefixes to the names
  - I'd get rid of spaces & special characters in filenames